-VERBAL GIFTEDNESS

-How It Might Be Discovered

-The student ...

-Is an avid reader whose knowledge of literature in general or some area of literature (mysteries, drama, science fiction) is much more extensive than that of other students.

-Is a gifted writer whose poetry or prose is more sophisticated or more moving than the works of others of a similar age.
-OR

-Has excellent grades in language arts and English courses

-Has a sense of humor that often leads to the role of the comedian or wit.

-Has a gift for learning languages.

-Has high scores on the Stanford-Binet, the WISC-R Verbal, the Miller Analogies Test, or other tests of verbal aptitude.
+The verbally gifted student may be an avid reader whose knowledge of literature is much more extensive than others; may be a gifted writer whose poetry or prose is more sophisticated that other students; may have excellent grades in language arts and English; may have a gift for learning languages; or may have a sense of humor that leads to a role as the comedian.
+These students may have high scores on the Stanford-Binet, the WISC-R Verbal, the Miller Analogies Test, or other tests of verbal aptitude.